Imrekorf/LinSerial/codestyle.md

 1. Names, except enum values, should use camelCase, where the starting letter is a lower case and every following word starts with a capital letter.
 2. Enum values should be full CAPS and an underscore should be used between words.
 3. static variables and functions should start with an underscore. struct values that should not be changed by the user should start with a double underscore.
-4. private functions should start with a double underscore.

 ## Code documentation
 1. Any function should be documented with doxygen comments.